 Schematically, something has to give.
 Wright is arguably the best wideout on the Chicago roster right now, so moving him around to fit in two-tight-end sets and whatever else is a must.

-Wright won't necessarily haul in as many scores as a tight end or running back, but making a team like the Buccaneers respect him on every snap should make life easier on Glennon.
+Wright won't necessarily haul in as many scores as a tight end or running back, but making a team such as the Buccaneers respect him on every snap should make life easier on quarterback Mike Glennon.

 Expanded Role for Tarik Cohen

 While it isn't necessarily ideal to lean on a fourth-round rookie like Tarik Cohen for the bulk of the production offensively, the Bears aren't left with many other choices.

 Against the Falcons, he led Chicago in rushing and receiving with five carries for 66 yards and eight catches for 47 yards and a score.